silverpip/silverpip.github.io/_posts/2011-06-28-once-and-future-friends.md

+---
+title: Once and Future Friends
+date: 2011-06-28 07:11:33
+category: blog
+tag: vintage
+---
          This is the week of old friends.
 The calendar squares look like a timeline in my memoirs, each era represented by an important person from that time.
 They come from overseas or from far-flung states, stopping for a night and a morning, an oasis of food and sleep on their cross-country road trip.

  Each comes through my unfamiliar door, bringing children I haven’t met or seen for years, their faces travel-lined and very, very dear.
 Their presence here, the renewal of past conversations and the taking up of new ones, the checking in on each other’s journeying; all this is deeply comforting as a link of continuity between past and present.
 The future looks less like a howling unknown when glimpses of such friends are caught in it.